 - 3Click convert.
 The tool validates and converts the file to PDF/A-2b compliance.

-Does converting to PDF/A change the appearance?
+Does converting to PDF/A change how the document looks?

 In most cases, no. The visual content — text, images, layout — remains identical.
 The main changes happen under the hood: external links are removed, JavaScript is stripped, and fonts are embedded if they weren't already.

 One visible change: if your PDF uses transparency effects (common in professionally-designed documents), these are flattened.
-The result looks the same, but is stored differently to meet the PDF/A standard.
+The result looks the same but is stored differently to meet the PDF/A standard.

 Frequently asked questions